Bemidji High School: Construction

 Prompted by aging facilities and an increasing student population, the district hired an architect to examine the district’s facility needs and develop solutions.
 The result is a new 392,000 sqft high school on 260 heavily wooded acres bordered by the Mississippi River.
 The educational spaces are arranged in academic clusters, each featuring general-purpose classrooms, labs, spaces, a special project center and teacher planning centers.
 The project was officially completed in April 2001.

 Athletics

 Bemidji High School's mascot is the Lumberjack.
-The school offers boys' and girls' soccer, swimming, basketball, Nordic skiing, hockey, golf, tennis, baseball, softball, dance line, cross country, curling, cheerleading, wrestling, football, gymnastics, and track & field.
+The school offers boys' and girls' soccer, swimming, basketball, Nordic skiing, hockey, golf, tennis, baseball, softball, dance line, cross country running, curling, cheerleading, wrestling, football, gymnastics, and track and field.

 School Day

-Bemidji High School operates on a block type schedule.
-On Monday, Tuesday, Thursday and Friday students have only four classes that are 90 minutes long.
-Every other Wednesday, there is a homeroom class (between 9:44 and 10:34) that provides students with an opportunity to build relationships with a specific teacher.
-With this type of schedule, students are able to take more classes throughout the year.
+Bemidji High School operates on a block schedule.
+On Monday, Tuesday, Thursday, and Friday students have only four classes that are 90 minutes long.
+With this schedule, students can take more classes throughout the year.

+Effective for the 2024-2025 school year, a five-period per day schedule was introduced.

 Academics

 Bemidji High School offers over 200 different class options.
-BHS encompasses several Advanced Placement courses as well as Project Lead the Way courses into the school.
+BHS encompasses several Advanced Placement courses as well as Project Lead the Way courses in the school.